Since last month’s post about free and open PHP on IBM i, we have been helping companies to get started with it.

 Even at this early date, we see a bright future for community PHP and look forward to supporting its adoption in the IBM i space.

-For more information about migrating to free and open PHP, or to learn about our support offerings, contact us.
+For more information about migrating to license-free open PHP, or to learn about our support offerings, contact us.